MystoGunFTW/NewWorldLibrary/guides/Everfall_Guide.md

     6. Recall to Everfall Inn
     7. Turn in

-# You shout have over 2k Gold now, Sponsor to company, enjoy your first town
+# You should have over 2k Gold now, Donate to the company and enjoy your first town